 Thanksgiving is for eating everything in sight and then happily passing out on the sofa.
 Unfortunately, your pet shouldn’t do the same.
-Thanksgiving feasts are a minefield for cats and dogs and you need to take great care when choosing what they can and cannot eat.
+Thanksgiving feasts are a minefield for cats and dogs, and you need to take great care when choosing what they can and cannot eat.
 Here’s a list of what not to feed your cat and what not to feed your dog on Thanksgiving.

 Alliums are flowering plants in the onion family.
 They include onions, garlic, chives, leeks, scallions and shallots.
 Unfortunately, all alliums are poisonous to both dogs and cats.
 Be on the lookout for these foods in salads, sauces, dressings, appetizers and more.

 Feeding bones to animals is a pet parenting issue that we’d like to put to rest.
 You’ve probably seen zillions of cartoons of dogs gnawing on bones.
-However, this actually isn’t good for cats and dogs.
 Real bones, as opposed to bone-shaped treats, can splinter and harm delicate stomachs, and that makes turkey bones a prime example of what not to feed your dog on Thanksgiving.
 It may surprise people that these bones can harm cats, as well.

 Another food you shouldn’t feed your pet is pumpkin pie.
-We highly encourage pet owners to give their animals plain pumpkin (you can learn more about how to safely prepare this superfood for your pets here), but your critters need to stay away from pumpkin pie and pumpkin with any kind of spices or additives.
+We highly encourage pet owners to give their animals plain pumpkin (learn more about how to safely prepare this superfood for your pets), but your critters need to stay away from pumpkin pie and pumpkin with any kind of spices or additives.
 Sugar and fillers aren’t good for animal tummies!